Sirv REST API

 Once you have a token, you can use any of the 40+ Sirv REST API methods.

-You can continue use the token repeatedly until it expires, in 20 minutes.
-Once the token expires (see the expiresIn field, in seconds), request a new token.
+You can continue use the token repeatedly until it expires.
+Once your token has expired, request a new token to continue using the API.

 API methods

-Documentation for all Sirv REST API methods is at https://apidocs.sirv.com/.
-It contains a summary of each method, how it can be used and a list of properties that can be set.
+All other 40+ Sirv REST API methods are described in the API docs at https://apidocs.sirv.com/.
+You will see a summary of each method, how it can be used and a list of properties that can be set.

 Sample scripts